Bankruptcy – Chapter 11

 Emerging from Chapter 11

-Most companies that come out from Chapter 11 do face some challenges in the form of starting afresh, setting realistic expectations, and recreating its brand image.
-It is a critical requirement in the post-financial crisis for sustaining the operations in the short to medium term, as well as for targeting realistic growth in the future.
+Most companies that come out from Chapter 11 do face some challenges in the form of starting afresh, setting realistic expectations, and recreating their brand image.
+It is a critical requirement in the post-financial crisis for sustaining the operations in short to medium term, as well as for targeting realistic growth in the future.

 One may assume that the debtor has enough funds to operate a business in bankruptcy proceedings.
 Please note that even if the company can reduce its expenses substantially, it has to honor the costs associated with the proceedings in terms of fees of lawyers, professionals, etc., which can run into huge money in large cases.